 Sponsor local or industry events.
 This is one of the more expensive marketing tactics, but it can be effective.
 The key here is to find the right event.
 Be very selective and make sure your target market attends the event.

 35. Optimize your website.

-Optimize your website the following ways:
+Optimize your website in the following ways: